w3c/wai-wcag-em/procedure.md

 Samples with varying styles, layouts, structures, and functionality often have varying support for accessibility.
 They are often generated by different templates and scripts, or authored by different people.
 They may appear differently, behave differently, and contain different content depending on the particular product user and context.

 During this step the evaluator explores the target product to identify the different **types** of samples.
 The outcome of this step is a list of descriptions of the types of content identified, rather than specific instances of samples.
-This list will be used in the following steps to help select representative samples for evaluation.
+This list will be used in the following steps to help select representative sample set for evaluation.

 ##### Examples of Sample Types